The Green Smoothie Recipe That Made GreenSmoothieGirl Famous

 - Keep adding and blending fruit into the mixture until the puree hits close to the 8-cup line.

-Tip 1: If you don’t have a high-speed blender (Blendtec, Vitamix, or the newer Ninjas are my favorites), take the time to blend each ingredient in the green smoothie recipe separately until very smooth, before adding the next.
-Avoiding frozen ingredients will also help you not have “chunkies” instead of smoothies.
+If you don't have a high-speed blender (Blendtec, Vitamix, or the newer Ninjas are my favorites), take the time to blend each ingredient in the green smoothie recipe separately until very smooth, before adding the next.
+Avoiding frozen ingredients will also help you not have "green chunkies" instead of smoothies.
 Add a bit more water if you feel the smoothie is too thick.

-Tip 2: For beginners and those trying to convert children to green smoothies, consider using LESS greens and MORE fruit (especially berries and bananas) in the beginning, gradually working up to a 50/50 ratio as described here.
-This is a very flexible green smoothie recipe–feel free to play with it!
+For beginners and those trying to convert children to green smoothies, consider using LESS greens and MORE fruit (especially berries and bananas) in the beginning, gradually working up to a 50/50 ratio as described here.
+This is a very flexible green smoothie recipe--feel free to play with it!

-Tip 3: Start with the mildest greens.
-With kids, consider using only spinach the first few days, then sneak in chard, collards, and kale, the other mild but excellent greens gradually.
-Add other savory, bitter or any other of my top 11 greens only when your family members are “experts” in green smoothies!
+Start with the mildest greens.
+With kids' green smoothies, consider using only spinach the first few days, then sneak in chard, collards, and kale, the other mild but excellent greens gradually.
+Add other savory, bitter or any other of my top 11 greens only when your family members are "experts" in green smoothies!

-Tip 5: You can freeze smoothies — I like to pour them into pint-size jars (leaving a half inch or so space for expansion) and store them in the freezer.
+You can freeze smoothies -- I like to pour them into pint-size jars (leaving a half inch or so space for expansion) and store them in the freezer.
 When ready to use, allow to thaw at room temperature or in the fridge, and shake well (or reblend) before drinking.
 You can also freeze smoothies in ice cube trays to re-blend later.

 Use this free printer-friendly version of the green smoothie recipe template to tape up in your cupboard, giving you the steps to follow to use whatever you already have in your fridge or pantry to make a yummy combination.

-I’ll never run out of things to say about green smoothies!
-Here are some of the articles I’ve written since I first posted this green smoothie recipe in 2009.
-You’ll find answers to the frequently asked questions about making green smoothies a part of your everyday life:
+I'll never run out of things to say about green smoothies!
+Here are some of the articles I've written and questions I've answered since I first posted this green smoothie recipe in 2009.
+You'll find answers to the frequently asked questions about making green smoothies a part of your everyday life:

 Come find us on Facebook, too!
 Green Smoothie Girl readers are a cut above the rest, and we've got a friendly community there who loves to talk all things smoothies and health.